-England and world champions uttered in the same sentence when relating to football conjures memories of 1966, that was until the summer of 2017.
+England and world champions uttered in the same sentence when relating to football conjured memories only of 1966.
+That was until the summer of 2017.

 The last few years have seen the Three Lions become a powerhouse regarding youth football, or to be more precise, being successful in various Uefa-sanctioned competitions.